 - A supply chain cybersecurity policy should be implemented, and a business continuity plan (BCP) must be in place.

 - The company must define the roles of employees in their networks along with specifying which tasks can be performed by each employee.
-This includes important principles such as segregation of duties.
+This includes important principles such as segregation of duties, use of the least privilege principle and defence in depth mechanisms.

 - Restricted authentication and authorisation is important for making sure that only authorised people can access the systems in a company’s network.

-- Supply network vulnerability assessment and penetration testing to identify supply chain risks.
+- Carry out network vulnerability assessment and penetration testing to identify supply chain risks.

 Endpoint vulnerabilities that are often exploited in the supply chain